-Good Things Are In Store
+Good Things Are in Store

-A global model for inclusivity, economic growth, innovation, and diversity, NYC Public Markets are overseen by the New York City Economic Development Corporation (NYCEDC).
-The NYCEDC directly administers three of the six markets: Essex Market, Moore Street Market, and La Marqueta (formerly Park Avenue Market).
+A global model for inclusivity, economic growth, innovation, and diversity, NYC Public Markets are overseen by New York City Economic Development Corporation (NYCEDC).
+NYCEDC directly administers three of the six markets: Essex Market, Moore Street Market, and La Marqueta (formerly Park Avenue Market).
 The remaining three, Gourmet Glatt, Jamaica Farmers Market, and Arthur Avenue Market, are directly managed by the housed tenants.

 From the Spanish influences that define La Marqueta to the rich Italian heritage of Arthur Avenue Market, each takes on a personality that reflects the best of its local history.